1. Conversational Voice AI in 2026

 LLMs are also good at turning unstructured information into structured data.[1]

-New voice AI agents leverage these two LLM capabilities – conversation, and extracting structure from unstructured data – to create a new kind of user experience.
+Voice AI agents leverage these two LLM capabilities – conversation, and extracting structure from unstructured data – to create a new kind of user experience.

 [1] Here we mean this broadly, rather than in the narrow sense of the "structured output" feature of some LLMs.